mapbox/mapbox-studio-classic/CONTRIBUTING.md

 ### Tagging + releasing

+Tagging flow is like this:

-1. Update version number in package.json + commit with a message like "v0.0.1"
+    # Update version number in package.json using vim or your favorite editor

-2. `git tag v0.0.1`.
-Use `git tag -n` to list tags and confirm, and then `git push --tags`
+    # Commit package.json change and tag it.
+    git commit package.json -m "v0.0.1"
+    git tag v0.0.1

+    # Confirm the tag.
+    git tag -n

+    # Push all the things to github
+    git push origin master
+    git push --tags

-Package using the tag name in the steps below.
+Then package using the tag name in the steps below.

 ### Packaging